drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold *[Analogs]: A molecule structurally similar to another, generally based on the same scaffold

-The SAR analyses of the 4-anilino-quinazoline structures discussed here leads to the conclusion that the extended conformation corresponds to the bioactive conformation of the molecules, with the anilino moiety close to coplanarity with the plane of the quinazoline nucleus.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/browser-selected-anilino-quinazoline-analogs-d680fd3a'><i class='fa fa-play' aria-hidden='true'></i></button>The SAR analyses of the 4-anilino-quinazoline structures discussed here leads to the conclusion that the extended conformation corresponds to the bioactive conformation of the molecules, with the anilino moiety close to coplanarity with the plane of the quinazoline nucleus.
 *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.